Traditional Undergraduate Admissions

 Non-degree seeking students may be admitted as:

 a.
-Post-Baccalaureate: Students who hold a bachelor’s degree and are earning further credits toward teacher certification or to complete an additional major.
+Post-Baccalaureate: Students who hold a bachelor’s degree and are earning further credits just to complete an additional major or certification.

 c.
 Auditor: Students attending non-activity courses for personal enrichment and not for academic credit may refer to Auditing Courses policy under the Academic Policies section of this Bulletin.
 Only lecture-type courses or the lecture part of laboratory courses may be audited.
 Activity courses may not be audited.